-Strategy/Narrative Results 2020:
+Strategy/Narrative Results 2021:

 Food Security Program: Food insecurity is a nation-wide issue.
-In California, one in ten people are food insecure.
 Food insecurity means that someone has uncertain or limited availability or access to nutritionally adequate foods.
 Food insecurity triggers behaviors that exacerbate poor health and lifestyles.
-Research connects food insecurity with chronic disease, hospitalizations, poor disease management, developmental and mental health problems.
+Research connects food insecurity with chronic disease, hospitalizations, poor disease management, developmental and mental health.
 All of this leads to an increase in health care spending.
 Due to the demographics and low socio-economic status of the Yuba-Sutter population, we frequently see food insecure patients at Adventist Health and Rideout.
 To address this need, AHRO initiated a food security program, which begins with a screening process for all patients that are seen by Adventist Health and Rideout.
-If a patient is identified as food insecure, a referral is submitted to the Patient Care Coordinator who then follows up with the patient and provides person specific community resources, a connection to a local food pantry, and food upon discharge.
-In 2020, Adventist Health and Rideout identified 301 patients as food insecure.
-This number includes the patient population at The Rideout Cancer Center, which this program was expanded into in 2020.
-Of these individuals, 54% were considered homeless, 25% of the individuals who were identified as food insecure are 55 years of age or older and 20% are 65 years of age or older.
+If a patient is identified as food insecure, a referral is submitted to the Food Coordinator who then follows up with the patient and provides person specific community resources, a connection to a local food pantry, and food upon discharge.
+In 2021, Adventist Health and Rideout identified 280 admitted patients as food insecure.
+This number includes the patient population at The Rideout Cancer Center.
+Of these individuals, 54% were considered homeless, 15% of the individuals who were identified as food insecure are 55 years of age or older and 20% are 65 years of age or older.
 All individuals served in the Food Security program are vulnerable, lack the resources necessary to obtain food or proper nutrition, and are underserved.
-Adventist Health and Rideout's Medical Staff donated \$10,000 to our partner, The Yuba-Sutter Food Bank.
-The Rideout Foundation donated \$22,000 in matching funds to provide Christmas dinner to 3,500 individuals in the Yuba-Sutter community.
-During the early months of the COVID-19 pandemic Adventist Health donated \$10,000 in Community Strength grant funding to the Yuba-Sutter Food Bank.
-The funding was used to help serve over 3,881 families directly from the Food Bank.
-Food was also purchased and then distributed throughout the Yuba and Sutter Counties and support services were provided to our partner agencies to serve 5,517 households with approximately 10,654 people within Yuba County and 936 households with approximately 2,422 people in Sutter County.
-With the assistance of Adventist Health and Rideout and the partnership between the Food Security Program and The Yuba-Sutter Food Bank, The Yuba-Sutter Food Bank was able to increase the number of individuals served, ensure the needs of hi-risk individuals were met, and add more resources to the Yuba-Sutter Community.
+In collaboration with the Yuba-Sutter Food Bank and Yuba-Sutter Behavioral Health, Adventist Health and Rideout delivered 282 meals to patients 65 and over.
+524 non-perishable food bags were provided to individuals experiencing homelessness through outreach from our Street Medicine Team.
+In March 2021-May 2021, as part of the response to the Coronavirus, Adventist Health and Rideout partnered with the UDSA-Farmers to Families Program and distributed 1825 food boxes to families throughout the Yuba-Sutter area.